What are specialty consumer reporting agencies and what kind of information do they collect?

 - Medical records or payments

-You might not know these reports exist unless you run into a problem, such as not getting a job, lease, insurance, or checking account, or when a utility company asks you to put down a deposit before starting service with you.
+You might not know these reports exist unless you run into a problem, such as not getting a job, lease, insurance, or checking account, or when a utility or cell phone company asks you to put down a deposit before starting service with you.

-Just like with the big three consumer reporting agencies, you can get free copies of your reports every 12 months from many of the specialty consumer reporting agencies.
-Other specialty consumer reporting agencies may be able to charge you a fee for your report.
-Keep in mind that not every agency will have information on everyone.
-You have to request the reports individually from each agency.
+Just like with the big three consumer reporting companies, you can get free copies of your reports every 12 months from many of the specialty consumer reporting companies.
+Other specialty consumer reporting companies may be able to charge you a fee for your report.
+Keep in mind that not every consumer reporting company will have information on everyone.
+You have to request the reports individually from each company.